In Australia you can only be married by a Commonwealth Registered Marriage Celebrant or a registered religious Celebrant.

 You are not already married.

 As of 9th Dec 2017, there is no gender or sex preference bias in the Australian Marriage Act.
 Only a registered religious celebrant has the right to refuse same sex couples.
-I am a Commonwealth registered Marriage Celebrant and it is my privilege to marry you whatever your gender.
+I am a Commonwealth registered Marriage Celebrant and I support Marriage Equality.

 You must give at least one month’s notice of your intention to marry.
 Your Celebrant will have the proper forms for this.